 Much about Colorado kids, families and communities has changed since the early 1990s.
-One thing that has remained unchanged in that time?
+One thing that has remained the same?
 Colorado’s system for funding its schools.
-The formula remains largely unchanged since 1994, meaning investments are not strategically targeted to meet the diverse and changing needs of Colorado’s students or the workforce they will enter.
-That leaves many districts and schools struggling to keep up the pace with what our kids need today, leading to perpetual inequities across the state.
+The formula by which the state allocates dollars to school districts remains largely unchanged since 1994, meaning investments are not strategically targeted to meet the diverse and changing needs of Colorado’s students nor the workforce they will enter.

 Time for a Change

-The opportunity to overhaul how Colorado funds schools presents a once-in-a-generation opportunity to reimagine the potential of our education system.
-In our current system, many children enter school unprepared to succeed, and achievement gaps widen as they progress through school, resulting in poor academic performance, grade repetition, expensive remedial services, and high rates of school dropout.
-This is because, in part, Colorado continues to finance public education with a highly inequitable revenue system and a funding formula with no demonstrable link to the costs of delivering a rigorous education.
-How many more of our students would reach their full potential if we collected and allocated dollars in fundamentally different ways to support them?
-Colorado must prioritize developing a modernized, equitable and adequate K-12 revenue system and distribution formula that targets investments to meet the needs of all students and accounts for the unique challenges posed by geography and poverty, among other factors.
+The opportunity to overhaul our state’s school funding system presents a once-in-a-generation opportunity to reimagine the potential of our education system.
+In our current system, many children enter school unprepared to succeed and achievement gaps widen as they progress, resulting in poor academic performance, grade repetition, expensive remedial services, and high rates of school dropout.
+This is because, in part, Colorado continues to finance public education with a funding formula that has no demonstrable link to the costs of delivering a rigorous education.
+How many more of our students would reach their full potential if we allocated dollars in fundamentally different ways to support them?

-Repeal Gallagher Amendment: SCR20-001 (Tate & Hansen/Esgar & Soper) refers a question to voters in November to repeal a constitutional amendment that forces permanent property tax cuts to residences.
-Repealing the amendment is expected to increase property tax revenue for local governments and reduce the state aid requirement for school funding.
+SCR20-001 (Esgar & Soper/Tate & Hansen) Repeal Property Tax Assessment Rates referred a question to voters to repeal a constitutional amendment that forces permanent property tax cuts to residences.
+Repealing the amendment was expected to increase property tax revenue for local governments and reduce the state aid requirement for school funding.
+The referred measure, Amendment B, successfully passed in 2020.

 Make Investments that Make a Difference

-On the other side of the school funding equation – how we actually allocate our tax dollars through our funding formula – Colorado must also make updates to be more relevant to today.
-At the outset, it is critical to recognize that funding and other resources are necessary but not sufficient for providing high-quality educational opportunities.
-School funding is associated with children’s access to important learning resources, such as improved class sizes, student-to-teacher ratios and teacher pay.
-In recent years, the public debate has shifted from does money matter to where money matters.
-A growing body of research shows the clear link between targeted investments based on student needs and improved outcomes.
+Colorado must update the ways we allocate tax dollars through our funding formula to be more responsive to the challenges facing our students today.
+School funding is associated with children’s access to important learning resources, such as research-based support and interventions, improved student-to-teacher ratios, and teacher pay.
+A growing body of research demonstrates the impact of targeted investments based on student needs on improved student outcomes.

-Full-day kindergarten: HB19-1262 (Wilson & McLachlan/Bridges & Fields) provides funding for full-day kindergarten for any Colorado family that chooses it.
+HB19-1262 (Wilson & McLachlan/Bridges) State Funding for Full-day Kindergarten provides funding for full-day kindergarten for any Colorado family that chooses it.

-Access to school lunches: HB19-1171 (Michaelson Jenet/Fields & Priola) and SB18-013 (Fields & Gardner/Michaelson Jenet) eliminated the lunch co-pay for middle and high school students eligible for reduced-price lunch.
+HB19-1171 (Michaelson Jenet/Fields & Priola) Expand Child Nutrition School Lunch Protection Act and SB18-013 (Fields & Gardner/Michaelson Jenet) Improving Access to Affordable School Lunch eliminated the lunch co-pay for middle and high school students eligible for reduced-price lunch.
 With these changes, Colorado no longer charges reduced-price lunch copays in public schools, removing barriers to nutritious meals for thousands of students and their families.